-- Old Shame: Any mention of Critters 3 would most likely result in a dropkick.
+- Any mention of Critters 3 would most likely result in a dropkick.

-- Also, he and Tobey Maguire sued to keep Don's Plum from being commercially shown in North America
+- He and Tobey Maguire sued to keep Don's Plum from being commercially shown in North America

 - Smoking Is Cool: He smokes in almost all of his movies, starting from the Basketball Diaries (age 20).
 In particular, watch out for the scene in Romeo + Juliet in which he's sitting by the beach, calmly puffing away while he writes in his diary and droning Radio Head music plays in the background.